-The Renewal Corporation will assess visibly obvious sediment deposits along the Klamath River from below Iron Gate Dam to the mouth of the Klamath Estuary that may have been deposited during reservoir drawdown activities.
+The Renewal Corporation will assess visibly obvious sediment deposits on lands along the Klamath River from below Iron Gate Dam to the mouth of the Klamath Estuary that may have been deposited during reservoir drawdown activities.
 The Renewal Corporation will only assess sediment deposits on parcels with a current or potential residential or agricultural land use, for which the property owner has notified the Renewal Corporation of a potential sediment deposit that may be associated with reservoir drawdown activities.

 The Renewal Corporation will assess sediment deposits within 60 days of property owner notification to determine if the deposits are consistent with physical sediment properties associated with reservoir sediments.
 Such assessment will occur via appropriate agreement with the property owner.
 The Renewal Corporation will test sediment deposits consistent with the physical sediment properties of Project reservoirs for arsenic or remediate the deposits without testing.
 If testing is performed, the Renewal Corporation will test soil samples in the vicinity of the deposited sediments (e.g., from the adjacent riverbank and/or floodplain) for arsenic to determine the local background arsenic concentrations.
-If the measured arsenic concentrations in the deposited sediments are less than or equal to measured local background soil concentration of arsenic in the deposited sediments on the river banks and floodplain of the Klamath River exceed local background levels and human health residential screening levels established by the United States Environmental Protection Agency, the Renewal Corporation will remediate the deposited sediments to local background levels through removal of the deposited sediments or soil capping, if sediment removal is infeasible or poses a greater risk than soil capping.
+Soil samples will be analyzed at a laboratory accredited by the State of California and US Environmental Protection Agency.
+If the measured arsenic concentrations in the deposited sediments are less than or equal to measured local background soil concentrations for arsenic, the Renewal Corporation will not take any additional actions.
+If the concentrations of arsenic in the deposited sediments on the river banks and floodplain of the Klamath River exceed local background levels and exceeds the residential soil screening level of 0.11 mg/kg established by the California Department of Toxic Substances Control (DTSC 2019), the Renewal Corporation will remediate the deposited sediments to local background levels through removal of the deposited sediments or soil capping, if sediment removal is infeasible or poses a greater risk than soil capping.